niwciu/LCD_HD44780/ReadMe.md

 - Allows to display strings/chars directly on LCD
 - Allows to put strings/chars in buffer and refresh LCD periodically with buffer content
 - Allows to define custom chars (more than 8) as well as custom char banks where different combinations of custom characters can be easily loaded to LCD CGRAM
+- Provide additional application for designing custom characters and generating C code ready to use with this library (copy-paste). [**HD44780 Custom Character Generator**](https://github.com/niwciu/HD44780_CHAR_GENERATOR)
 - Contain functions for displaying on LCD int values as a string representing:
   - int format
   - hex format